Inbound Marketing — as Hubspot coined it “Inbound Marketing,” have invested a ton of time and money marking it their own.

 You as a CEO don’t really need to know the complete ins & outs of inbound marketing though having a sound understanding of basic inbound marketing concepts will surely help you while approving your marketing team’s plans.

 Here is a checklist you need to go through before you start implementing Inbound Marketing.

-It will give you an overview – how you should begin devising a plan for you business with Inbound Marketing.
+It will give you an overview – how you should begin devising a plan for your business with Inbound Marketing.

 So without any further delay let’s dive down straight.
 Why as a CEO you should consider using inbound channel for marketing:

-The main focus of majority of companies especially SMEs is to convert potential customers at as low costs as possible.
+The main focus of the majority of companies, especially SMEs, is to convert potential customers at as low costs as possible.

 You can start running digital marketing campaigns at as low as Rs.50 & gradually scale them up while continuously tweaking them as you go along depending on customer feedback and campaign data.

 Recent studies show that it takes on an average one-third the cost to generate a lead from inbound channel vs.

 What it would have taken to generate the same lead from the outbound channel.
 This would ultimately lead to higher ROI which as a CEO should be your final goal.